-In case of time sensitive searches, Google Caffeine gives priority to recently updated contents.
+In the case of time-sensitive searches, Google Caffeine gives priority to recently updated content.
 Google displays the page’s last update date along with the search result.

 14. Page Update History

-Frequency of page update also plays an important role in ranking.
-How often the information present in post updated; day, week, month or year?
-This shows the freshness of content in your blog.
+The frequency of page updates also plays an important role in ranking.
+How often is the information present in the post updated; day, week, month, or year?
+This shows the freshness of the content on your blog.

-One can’t simply fool Google by adding single white space or character in order to alter the update frequency.
-Along with the frequency, Google also analysis how much data have been updated.
+One can’t simply fool Google by adding a single white space or character in order to alter the update frequency.
+Along with the frequency, Google also analyses how much data has been updated.

 16. Image optimization

-The images present on the quality content are like cherry on the cake.
-Don’t forget to put title, alt text and description of image.
+The images present in the quality content are like the cherry on the cake.
+Don’t forget to put the title, alt text and description of the image.
 They help Google to understand what your image is about.

 Please see also: https://www.codingace.com/seo/optimizing-images